-The art atelier (studio), facilitated by our skilled art atelierista, walls are filled with children’s photographs and work, classrooms filled with natural light, visually pleasing and curiosity inducing natural materials, as well as the culinary arts teaching kitchen, all contribute to age appropriate opportunities for our students to grow in so many ways.
+The walls of the art atelier (studio), facilitated by our skilled art atelierista, are filled with children’s photographs and work.
+Classrooms are infused with natural light, visually-pleasing and curiosity-inducing natural materials, as well as the culinary arts teaching kitchen.
+All contribute to age-appropriate opportunities for our students to grow in so many ways.
 Our environmentally-centered school culture has earned us the distinction of being the only early childhood center in America awarded the Green Ribbon School Award.
 Daily practices include recycling, composting and energy awareness beginning at a very young age.
 Our garden, chicken coop and nature atelier model our commitment to caring for our world.

-OUR CULTURE: At Temple Emanu-El ECEC we value our local and global community as well as the individual.
+At Temple Emanu-El ECEC, we value our local and global community as well as the individual.
 In order to show respect and openness for others and their perspectives, we aim to create a safe place for an exchange of perspectives and ways of being to exist.
-As professionals devoted to the field of education and seeking to leave the world a better place through our tikkun olam (repair the world) service, we strive to maintain a growth mindset approach in all that we do.
-With this approach, focused on growing ourselves and thus improving our communities, together we create a positive, supportive, and welcoming environment for all.
+As professionals devoted to the field of education, and seeking to leave the world a better place through our tikkun olam (repair the world) service, we strive to maintain a growth mindset approach in all that we do.
+With this approach, focused on growing ourselves and thus improving our communities, we create a positive, supportive and welcoming environment for all.

 Temple Emanu-El’s Early Childhood Education Center is accredited by the National Association for the Education of Young Children (NAEYC) for having demonstrated substantial compliance and excellence with nationally recognized criteria for high-quality early childhood programs.